Robert Cooper Grier: Career

 In 1848, Grier was elected as a member to the American Philosophical Society.

 Supreme Court justice

-Nomination and swearing in

 Associate justice of the United States Supreme Court Henry Baldwin died in April 1844, during the presidency of John Tyler.
 Twice Tyler attempted to fill the vacancy, nominating first Edward King and then John M. Read – both were rejected by the United States Senate.
 As a result, the seat was still vacant when James K. Polk became president in March 1845.

 Polk's first nominee for the seat, George Washington Woodward, was also rejected.
 On August 3, 1846, Polk nominated Grier, whom the Senate unanimously confirmed the following day.
 He was sworn into office on August 10, 1846.
 There had been an 841 day-long gap between the death of Henry Baldwin (April 21, 1844) and Robert Grier's swearing-in, which is the longest vacancy in the history of the U.S. Supreme Court.